micma69/freetheprogs/README.md

   );
 ```

-**As you see, this function (convertToPLY) are composed from smaller and simpler functions chained together to create a single, complex data transformation pipeline.
+**As you see, this function (convertToPLY) is composed from smaller and simpler functions chained together to create a single, complex data transformation pipeline.
 Which is clearly a function composition.
 However, semantically speaking, since every process steps in this function are executed sequentially, and the result from the previous step becomes the input for the next step.**

 **In this function, there are at least three steps of data transformation : First, validate the meshes.
 Second, extract the vertices and faces.
 Third, format it into a PLY string.**